ShawnLYZ/InternSpark/README.md

 </div>

 <p align="center">
-    <strong>Connects students with internships that fit where they're trying to grow, not just what's listed first.
-Universities can see which placements actually lead somewhere.</strong>
+    <strong>Connects students with internships that fit where they're trying to grow, not just what's listed first.</strong>
+    <strong>Universities can see which placements actually lead somewhere.</strong>
 </p>

 # Setup & Configuration Guide